floridahackers/fh-platform/CONTRIBUTING.md

 Before submitting a pull request, open an issue explaining your idea/proposal in order to have some discussion started.
 If the idea seems good to go, fork the repo and implement your changes.
 Submit a pull request with details of what you did, possible screenshots, and any other comments you may have.

-If all looks good and a contributor accetps the changes, your change will be merged in and automatically deployed by the Travis pipeline.
+If all looks good and a contributor accetps the changes, your change will be merged in and automatically deployed.

 ## Project basics